Our voice is your voice — the National Association advocates for business owners just like you in every state.

 More than half of the states (29 of them) changed their regulations and policies for Assisted Living Homes between June 2017 and June 2018.

-Florida, New Hampshire and North Carolina made changes to minimum administrator qualifications or training.
+Florida, New Hampshire, and North Carolina made changes to minimum administrator qualifications or training.

 Oklahoma now requires special training for caregivers on Alzheimer’s and dementia-related care.